jsoref/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 #.
 To ensure that the build process has been initiated, confirm that the branch
    name has appeared in the list of "Latest Builds Available" at `Shaman`_.
-   Soon after you start the build process, the testing infrastructrure adds other, similarly-named builds to the list of "Latest Builds Available".
+   Soon after you start the build process, the testing infrastructure adds other, similarly-named builds to the list of "Latest Builds Available".
    The names of these new builds will contain the names of various Linux distributions of Linux and will be used to test your build against those